 Wilhelm Carl (Willy Carl or Willy) von Rothschild (1828-1901)

-He took over the management of the Frankfurt House in 1886 until his death in 1901.
+He took over the management of the Frankfurt House from his brother Mayer Carl in 1886 until his death in 1901.
 By 1901, Frankfurt was no longer a significant financial centre.
 No family members in London, Paris or Vienna wished to move to the Prussian city, and the decision was taken to liquidate the Frankfurt house.

-The final entry in the venerable Memorbuch of the Jewish community in Frankurt records his life.
+His Jewish faith was a strong influence over his life.
 He never missed prayers in his house on the Bockenheimer Landstrasse, and insisted that the bank observe the Sabbath.
-He and his wife, Mathilde, were supporters of numerous charitable foundations in Frankfurt.
-The Jewish Religious Society, (Israelitische Religionsgesellschaft) which resisted liberalisation of Judaism, was heavily dependent on Willy Carl, a founder-member, for the development of its institutions.
+'Die Israelitische Religionsgesellschaft', (The Jewish Religious Society) which resisted liberalisation of Judaism, was heavily dependent on Willy Carl, a founder-member, for the development of its institutions.